kalibera/rchk/doc/USAGE.md

 the example has ''GC'' annotations created using `csfpcheck`.
 The `old` variable is the only pointer to a live, unprotected object.
 At calls to `asInteger`, this object can be erroneously collected.
-If an object is protected, then unprotected, and then erroneously used, the tool will not find out about this erroneous use.
+The tool attempts to detect errors in more complicated cases, such as when an object is protected, later unprotected, then an allocation function is called, and later the object is used again.
+But, with non-trivial uses of `UNPROTECT` the tool gets confused and produces false alarms.
+The tool produces a warning when it gets confused.

 The tool also detects when an allocating function is called with an allocating argument, which is often an error (by convention, most R